 Child Safe Standards

 All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.

 The Child Safe Standards are comprised of three overarching principles and seven broad standards.
 These have been designed to drive cultural change in organisations, so that protecting children from abuse is embedded in the everyday thinking and practice of leaders, staff and volunteers.

-For further information about the Victorian Carer Register please see the Related Resources section below.
+Further information about the Victorian Carer Register is available in the following Related Resources section.